 Coxhoe Community Safety

-Coxhoe Parish Council works closely with the Police to help reduce crime, the fear of crime and anti social behaviour in our villages.
-Community safety is one of the communities’ and Parish Council’s main priorities in the Parish Plan.
-During the last year members have worked directly with the Police to address issues that have arisen and as a result they have been resolved.
-The Police attend almost every Parish Council meeting and provide a regular report.
-You can access copies of these reports from the links at the bottom of this page.
+Coxhoe Parish Council works with the Police to help reduce crime, the fear of crime and anti social behaviour in our villages.
+Community safety has been one of the communities’ and Parish Council’s main priorities in the Parish Plan.
+Members have worked directly with the Police to address issues that have arisen and as a result they have been resolved.

 If issues are raised with us which are the responsibility of the Police, we will raise them directly with them on your behalf as we do not have the powers or authority to address them.
 It is always best for you to raise issues directly with the police as soon as they happen.

 You can raise issues directly with the Police.
 Indeed the Police want you to do so.
 If they know what is going on they can best use their resources to tackle the problem.
 Residents and businesses have a responsibility of reporting any incident of crime or anti-social behaviour to the Police. in cases of non-emergencies you can contact the police on 101 or 0345 6060365.

 The Police can also be accessed through the Durham Constabulary Website.

 Commissioner publishes Police, Crime and Victims’ Plan 2018 to 2021

 Durham’s Police, Crime and Victims Commissioner has published his plan for 2019 to 2021.
 The plan sets out his Vision, the outcomes he wishes to achieve, and twelve key priorities which he will focus on over the period to 2021.